FarronF/limerick-council-meetings/meetings/2018/12/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th November 2018.md

 Most casual vacancies require minor works which are undertaken on an on-going

-basis by our Housing Maintenance staff.---
+basis by our Housing Maintenance staff.
+---
 5

 At present 33 properties in the Metropolitan area have been approved for Voids